Pre-Employment Screening Costs: Manual vs. Automated Compared

 Time-to-hire extension

-Manual checks delay hiring by 5–10 business days.
+Manual reviews delay hiring by 5–10 working days.
 During that time, companies lose their best candidates to faster competitors.

 Candidate experience

-Slow, opaque screening processes damage employer branding.
+Slow, non-transparent review processes hurt employer branding.
 Candidates share bad experiences with others.

-The cost of a background check varies significantly across Europe — not only because of providers, but also due to wage levels and regulatory obligations.
+The cost of a background check varies significantly across Europe — not just because of providers, but because of wage levels and regulatory obligations.

 Switzerland

 Swiss HR hourly rates are on average 30–40% higher than in Germany (CHF 38–52 instead of EUR 27).
 A manual internal review therefore costs around CHF 540–740 per candidate.
-At the same time, wage levels are higher — and so is the cost of a bad hire.
+At the same time, salary levels are higher — and so are the costs of a bad hire.
 Legal basis: Art.
-26 et seq. revFADP (revised Federal Act on Data Protection, since September 2023).
-For FINMA-supervised institutions, the fit-and-proper assessment also applies — with documentation effort that translates directly into personnel costs in a manual review.
+26 ff. revDSG (revised Data Protection Act, since September 2023).
+For FINMA-supervised institutions, the fit-and-proper assessment also applies — with documentation effort that translates directly into personnel costs in manual reviews.

 Austria